-We know from Leonard Bailey’s original patents that he had this problem early on when experimenting with thin cutters, but we also know he came up with a subtle change to the cap iron – the addition of a small hump towards the tip of the cap iron that helped concentrate the pressure of the lever cap closer to the tip of the cutter – that resolved the issue under most normal circumstances and the solution can be found in the vast majority of bench planes in circulation 3)See this post for more about this: bench planes – the cap iron.
+We know from Leonard Bailey’s original patents that he had this problem early on when experimenting with thin cutters, but we also know he came up with a subtle change to the cap iron – the addition of a small hump towards the tip of the cap iron that helped concentrate the pressure of the lever cap closer to the tip of the cutter – that resolved the issue under most normal circumstances.
+This solution can be found in the vast majority of bench planes in circulation (see this post for more about this).
 So Record’s second claim appears to be a rather questionable benefit.

 Having said that, Record do suggest a related but separate benefit namely that the stay-set ‘adds greatly to the rigidity of the plane’, and it is here that the real merit of the design lies.

 The intention of Bailey’s modified cap iron was that it would make contact with the cutter at three separate points (the tip, the toe and at near side of the ‘hump’) but the actual implementation in the majority of planes generally don’t achieve this.
 The standard Record cap iron is no different, making contact only at the tip and around the lever, leaving a fairly large unsupported section in between.

-The fact that millions of planes like this were sold and used over the past 100+ years is a pretty reasonable indication that it is ‘good enough’, but of course that does not mean it can’t be improved upon.
+The fact that millions of planes like this were sold and used over the past 100+ years is a pretty reasonable indication that the standard design is ‘good enough’, but of course that does not mean it can’t be improved upon.

 The Record two-part cap iron changes the way the cutter is held to the frog by adding pressure at 3 points, rather than the normal two in a standard bailey plane, thus doing what Bailey had originally intended.